sholevs66/Deep-Soli---Hand-Gesture-recognition/README.md

 # Deep-Soli---Hand-Gesture-recognition
-Implementation of Deep Soli paper:
+This is a Pytorch implementation of Deep Soli paper:
 "S. Wang, J. Song, J. Lien, I. Poupyrev and O. Hilliges, "Interacting with soli: Exploring fine-grained dynamic gesture recognition in the radio-frequency spectrum", Proc.
 29th ACM Annu.
 Symp.
 User Interface Softw.
 Technol., pp. 851-860, 2016."
+The original authors github is a bit complicated and uses many different packeges.
+This project is a simple implementation which allows parsing the radar data and training a CNN-LSTM neural network for hand gesture classification.

 ## Data loading and preprocessing